bsmaha/100-plumbing-questions/README.md

 - **Why is my toilet backing up into the bathtub?**
 A toilet backing up into the bathtub can indicate a clog in the main sewer line.
 This issue requires professional attention, as it could be caused by a blockage or a more serious plumbing problem.
 Contact a plumber to diagnose and resolve the issue.
 - **Can tree roots damage my sewer line?**
 Yes, tree roots can infiltrate and damage sewer lines, seeking moisture and nutrients.
 This can lead to blockages and leaks.
-Regular inspections, avoiding planting trees near sewer lines, and using root barriers can help prevent root-related sewer issues.
+Regular [sewer line inspection](https://www.chooseaaronservices.com/plumbing-services/sewer-and-drain-cleaning/sewer-line-inspection/), avoiding planting trees near sewer lines, and using root barriers can help prevent root-related sewer issues.
 - **What are signs of a sewer line blockage?**
 Signs of a sewer line blockage include slow draining sinks, toilets, and tubs, gurgling sounds, and sewage backups.
 Foul odors and wet spots in the yard can also indicate a problem.
 If you notice these signs, contact a plumber to assess and clear the blockage.
 - **How can I locate a sewer line clog?**